Paternity allowance – due date before 4 September 2022

 If, for example, the father after the parental allowance period claims paternity allowance from Monday to Friday one week and from Monday to Friday again the following week, he will have used up both of the 2 allowed periods, although he will not have used up the maximum number of days available.
 The reason for this is that the allowance is also paid for Saturdays even if the father has the day off from work on Saturday.

-Please note that the period is interrupted also when the father works e.g. for just one day during the paternity leave.
-After this, there is one period less available.
+Please note that the paternity allowance period is cut short also when the father works for just one working day during the paternity leave.
+Work done on Sundays or other holidays does not interrupt the paternity allowance period.

 Fathers in multi-birth families and fathers who have adopted several children at a time can use the extension of the paternity allowance period either in full or in part during the mother’s maternity and parental allowance period or after the parental allowance period.
 The extension of the paternity allowance period does not affect the number of the aforementioned periods.